automationcloud/autopilot/README.md

 # Welcome to Autopilot!

-This repository hosts a codebase for several tightly coupled projects:
+This repository hosts the codebase for several tightly coupled projects:

-- Autopilot — a GUI application for authoring automation Scripts
-- Worker — a bot that runs in cloud and executes Jobs
-- Engine — a shared library between Autopilot and Worker
+- [Engine](packages/engine) — a library which defines core Automation model, shared between Autopilot and Worker
-- and some other related modules

-## Overview

-Workers perform web automation jobs by means of running a Chromium process, connecting to it via [Chrome DevTools Protocol](https://chromedevtools.github.io), and performing a series of scripted actions on some websites.

-Technically this is facilitated by following layers:

-- [Chrome DevTools Protocol driver](packages/cdp) responsible for running and controlling Chrome.
-- [Scripting Engine](packages/engine) facilitating Ubio Automation Scripts model.
+- [CDP](packages/cdp) — a library for managing Chrome via [Chrome DevTools Protocol](https://chromedevtools.github.io)
+- [Autopilot](packages/autopilot) — an Electron-based GUI application for creating, editing and debugging scripts
-- [Worker](packages/worker) a process which coordinates execution of the Ubio Automation Jobs by means of communicating with APIs and delegating the work to Scripting Engine.
+- [Worker](packages/worker) — a process which coordinates execution of the Ubio Automation Jobs by means of communicating with APIs and delegating the work to the Engine.

-- [Autopilot](packages/autopilot) — an Electron-based GUI application for editing and debuggin scripts, which uses Scripting Engine to do the actual work (executing actions, evaluating pipelines, etc).
+## Usage

+This repository can be used in several ways:

+- Running Autopilot (or any of its components) from source code — useful for development, contributing new features, or if you prefer forking it and build your own Automation engine.
+Please see [Development](#development).
+- Running a script created with Autopilot locally using Engine.
+Please see [Engine](packages/engine) for more information.

 ## Development